-Barcode scanners are an important part of production shop floors today as they help quickly identify various components on the production shop floor.
+Barcode scanners are a popular mechanism to quickly identify various components on the production shop floor.

 There are 3 ways that Tulip can work with your barcode scanner.
 Please note that you can only directly connect barcode scanners to a Windows computer.
 If you use a Mac, you must use a Gateway to connect your barcode scanner.